Strange Horizons: Awards

-Susan Marie Groppi won the World Fantasy Special Award: Non-Professional in 2010 for her work as Editor-in-Chief on Strange Horizons.
-The magazine itself was a finalist for the Best Website Hugo Award in 2002 and 2005, and for the Hugo Award for Best Semiprozine every year from 2013 through 2022.
+Susan Marie Groppi won the World Fantasy Special Award—Non-professional in 2010 for her work as Editor-in-Chief on Strange Horizons.
+The magazine itself was a finalist for the Hugo Award for Best Website in 2002 and 2005.
+The magazine won the Hugo Award for Best Semiprozine in 2024, after being a finalist every year from 2013 onward.
 Strange Horizons won The Community Award for Outstanding Efforts in Service of Inclusion and Equitable Practice in Genre, presented by the Ignyte Awards, in 2020.

 The short story "The House Beyond Your Sky" by Benjamin Rosenbaum, published in 2006 in the magazine, was nominated for a 2007 Hugo Award for Best Short Story.
-"Selkie Stories Are For Losers" by Sofia Samatar was nominated for a Hugo Award for Best Short Story in 2014.
+"Selkie Stories Are for Losers" by Sofia Samatar was nominated for a Hugo Award for Best Short Story in 2014.
 Other stories in Strange Horizons have been nominated for the Nebula and other awards.
 Three stories published in Strange Horizons have won the Theodore Sturgeon Award.